FASCIA TRANSMITS MESSAGES

 Although many others have since followed his lead, Dr. Pischinger went so far as to state that Fascia is an organ.
 Furthermore, he says that it is the body's single largest organ ----- the only system that touches every other system (even though most physicians will tell you that SKIN is the largest organ).
 Although we now know that in the human body, the nerves branch down until they touch / affect each cell in the body, we are seeing that Dr. Pischinger was not far off.
 Pischinger was one of the first to recognize the incredible importance of Fascia when he said over a half century ago that, "The fascia must be looked upon as a single organ, a unified whole, the environment in which all body systems function."

-University of Vermont's Dr. Helen Langevin (neurologist and endocrinologist who is also affiliated with Harvard) has shown that Fascia forms a body-wide network that functions in a nerve-like signaling capacity.
+University of Vermont's DR HELEN LANGEVIN (a neurologist and endocrinologist who is also affiliated with Harvard) has shown that Fascia forms a body-wide network that functions in a nerve-like signaling capacity.
 Like nerves, the impulses travel by way of cells that electrically polarize and depolarize.
 However, it does not stop there.
-Tissue Remodeling, MECHANICAL LOAD, CELLULAR DEFORMATION, POSTURAL CHANGES, and changes in motion or position (PROPRIOCEPTION), also transmit signals.
-These signals are altered by decreased function that is caused by things like pain or injury (or MICROSCOPIC SCAR TISSUE).
+TISSUE REMODELING, MECHANICAL LOAD, CELLULAR DEFORMATION, POSTURAL CHANGES, and changes in motion or position (PROPRIOCEPTION), also transmit signals.
+These signals are altered by decreased function that is caused by things like CHRONIC PAIN or injury (or MICROSCOPIC SCAR TISSUE).
 Interestingly enough, Dr. Langevin keeps going.
 She goes as far to discuss the probability of a relationship between the Connective Tissues (Fascia) and organs / organ systems.
 Although the conditions needed to validate this relationship have been shown to occur in "laboratory test tubes", it has not yet been proven in living humans.

 What should you take away from all of this?
 Only that properly functioning Fascia and Connective Tissues are absolutely critical to one's overall health.
 We have seen doctor after doctor after doctor --- brilliant men of science (Oschman, Pischinger, INGBER, Still, and numerous others) who have pushed the controversial idea that all disease arises from abnormalities in the body's Connective Tissues.
 Their belief is not arising from thin air, but from decades of clinical experience and research.
-Maybe this is why here at Schierling Chiropractic, LLC, we get COMPLETELY AMAZING RESULTS!
+Maybe this is why in our clinic, we frequently get COMPLETELY AMAZING RESULTS!
 Ignore the Fascia and other Connective Tissues at your own peril.
 And for those who really like what they are seeing with fascia research, I have 135+ articles on the subject all neatly categorized into one post (HERE).
 Enjoy!